1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Autism Grant Program (AGP) AY 2026‑2027 is sponsored by Texas Higher Education Coordinating Board (THECB).
-Autism Grant Program (AGP) AY 2026-2027 is a competitive grant from the Texas Higher Education Coordinating Board that funds autism research centers at Texas public, private, and independent institutions of higher education.
+Autism Grant Program (AGP) AY 2026-2027 is sponsored by Texas Higher Education Coordinating Board (THECB).
+Supports eligible applicants at autism research centers at Texas public, private or independent institutions of higher education that currently provide evidence-based behavioral services and training to improve and expand the treatment of children with Autism Spectrum Disorder (…

 Get alerted about grants like this